Skip to main content

 * @param {string} params.mainId - Parent table data object _id

-* @param {SubTableItem[]} params.subList - Child table list containing all child table information to be processed
+* @param {SubTableItem[]} params.subList - Child table list containing all child table information to process

 * @param {boolean} [params.isProd=false] - Environment identifier, true for production, false for pre-release